 “The song’s got a positive message of, ‘Yeah, I'm down but you just watch me, I can claw my way back.
 It's not going to take hold’.
 I've certainly clung onto that.”

-“As a solo artist, I find that what people value the most is that connection, where they feel like they're literally just sitting down chatting with you over a cup of tea,” she says.
-“I don't know if there's ever comfort in being so vulnerable but realising the value in just being genuine with people and the healing, the connection, and the therapy that that can offer to an audience is just beautiful.
+“As a solo artist, I find that what people value the most is that connection” she says.
+“I don't know if there's ever comfort in being so vulnerable but realising the value in just being genuine with people and the healing and the connection and the therapy that that can offer to an audience is just beautiful.
 So I find myself more and more just being like, ‘just let go Trace, it’s alright to be a mess and show people that because the rest of the world is bloody struggling as well’.
+The connection, unity and bond that it brings by allowing an audience to see who you are.”

 ACHIEVEMENTS